wladradchenko/wladradchenko/README.md

 <p align="center">
   <img src="https://media.giphy.com/media/QNhoTVTSLmZIqwkgJU/giphy.gif" width="50px" height="50px">
 </p>
-<h3 align="center">Hello visitor!</h3>
+<h3 align="center">Hello, Visitor!</h3>
 <br>

-__Short information about me:__
+__Here's a bit about me:__

-- As of ©2023, I am primarily focused on developing software for Linux and web services.
+- As of ©2023, my primary focus is developing software for Linux and web services.
 - I specialize in designing convolutional neural networks and machine learning algorithms, drawing inspiration from the latest scientific articles.
+Also I have scientific articles about neural networks, see [ORCID](https://orcid.org/0000-0001-5953-9789)
-- Working with very large data sets is my forte, and I have extensive experience working with Clickhouse, PostgreSQL, and MySQL.
+- Working with very large datasets is my forte, and I have extensive experience with ClickHouse, PostgreSQL, and MySQL and traffic at the real time.
-- In addition, I create video, photo, and audio content using generative neural networks.
+- Additionally, I create video, photo, and audio content using generative neural networks.
 - My technical skills include Python, JavaScript, and Golang.
 - I also have experience with C#, Matlab, and Italian, although I am primarily focused on the languages listed above.

 P.S.
-Detailed information about me on <a href="https://wladradchenko.ru/?en">web page</a>.
+For more detailed information about me, please visit <a href="https://wladradchenko.ru/?en">webpage</a>.

 __Statistic:__